Haldane's decompression model: Haldane's work

 The Admiralty Committee needed to frame definite rules for safe decompression in the shortest possible time for deep diving, and hence, Haldane was commissioned in 1905 by the UK Royal Navy for this purpose, to design decompression tables for divers ascending from deep water.

 In 1907 Haldane made a decompression chamber to help make deep-sea divers safer and produced the first decompression tables after extensive experiments with animals.
 In 1908 Haldane published the first recognized decompression table for the British Admiralty.
 His tables remained in use by the Royal Navy till 1955.

 "The Prevention of Compressed Air Illness" was published in 1908 by Haldane, Boycott and Damant recommending staged decompression.
 These tables were accepted for use by the Royal Navy.

 Haldane introduced the concept of half-times to model the uptake and release of nitrogen into the blood in different body tissues, and suggested five body tissue compartments with half times of 5, 10, 20, 40 and 75 minutes.

 In his hypothesis, Haldane predicted that if the ascent rate does not allow the partial pressure of the inert gas (nitrogen) in each of the hypothetical tissues to exceed the environmental pressure by more than twice (2:1 ratio), then bubbles will not form in these tissues.

 Basically this meant that one could ascend from a depth of 30 m – an ambient pressure of 4 bar – to 10 m (2 bar) or from 10 m (2 bar) to the surface (1 bar) when saturated, without a decompression problem.
 To ensure this, a number of decompression stops were incorporated into the ascent tables.

 The ascent rate and the fastest tissue in the model determine the time and depth of the first stop.
 Thereafter, the slower tissues determine when it is safe to ascend further.

 Outline

 Haldane ran his experiments on some animals, illustrating the difference between different kinds of animals such as goats, guinea-pigs, mice, rats, hens and rabbits, but his main work and results were done on goats and men.

-Haldane stated in his book "In order to avoid the risk of bubbles being formed on decompression, it has hitherto been recommended that decompression should be slow and at as nearly a uniform rate throughout as possible.
+Haldane stated in his paper: "In order to avoid the risk of bubbles being formed on decompression, it has hitherto been recommended that decompression should be slow and at as nearly a uniform rate throughout as possible.
 We must therefore carefully consider the process of desaturation of the body during slow and uniform decompression", hence the outline of his work is noted: